Connect electrical and/or natural gas service to your farm or rural business. This service application is for:

 - What you should know about obtaining natural gas for your farm or business (PDF, 1.4 MB).

-- Office of the Fire Commissioner: Installing Your Grain Dryer Guide.
+- Inspection and Technical Services Manitoba: Installing Your Grain Dryer Guide.

 Gather all required information and supporting documents before you start the online application.